TOP Things to Do In London on a Rainy Day | Indoor Activities and Sights

 Book tickets in advance or visit the famous TKTS booth in Leicester Square to find a deal on shows that day.
 Most tickets will be 50% off.
 Don't hesitate to book a few shows or plays if the weather forecast predicts several rainy days.

-One of the best indoor activities in London that's free
+One of the best free things to do in London on a rainy day

 London's highest public garden is quite the stunner.
-Sky Garden not only has a gorgeous 2 story interior filled with plants and greenery that is beyond Instagrammable, but it also offers stunning views of the city.
+Sky Garden has a gorgeous 2-story interior filled with plants and greenery (beyond Instagrammable), and offers stunning views of the city below.

 Don't forget to reserve your FREE tickets in advance.